heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

   CMD curl -f http://localhost/ || exit 1
 ```

-If no health check is defined, Docker will use the default health check.
+If no healthcheck is defined, Docker will use the default healthcheck.
 The
-default health check is to check if the container is running.
+default healthcheck is to check if the container is running.

-If no health check is defined, the container will be considered healthy as soon
+If no healthcheck is defined, the container will be considered healthy as soon
 as it is running.
 This is not always what you want.
 You might want to wait for
 the container to be ready to accept requests.

-You can define a health check that checks if the container is ready to accept in
+You can define a healthcheck that checks if the container is ready to accept in
 the Docker Compose file.
-You can use the `healthcheck` option to define a health
+You can use the `healthcheck` option to define a
-check.
+healthcheck.

-For example, the following option defines a health check that runs every 30
+For example, the following option defines a healthcheck that runs every 30
 seconds and that times out after 10 seconds:

 ```yaml